 - Rinse the rice until water is clear and then set aside.

-- Next, add water, sugar, salt and bring to a quick boil and then reduce to a simmer for 3 minutes.
+- Next, add water, sugar, and salt.
+Then, bring to a quick boil and reduce to a simmer for 3 minutes.

 - Add the rice and continue mixing on low heat until the water has been absorbed, about 10 minutes.
 Remove from heat and allow to slightly cool.

 - In a large pot, arrange all the folded suman and add 1.5 liters of water.
-Bring it to a boil and reduce to simmer for 45 minutes.
+Bring it to a boil and reduce to a simmer for 45 minutes.

 This looks very good!
 Have you ever made puto bumbong?
 I think that was a steamed gelatinous rice (made with ube & cocoonut milk) dish too.
 I remember it being made about the time people began putting up their parols.